Designed by Richard Meier, the contemporary aesthetic of the concrete-and-glass Stadthaus is a dramatic contrast to the Münster. The...

 Café im Stadthaus

-Go for coffee or a good-value lunch special; linger for the mesmerising cathedral views at this glass cube opposite.
+Go for coffee and linger for the mesmerising cathedral views at this glass cube.

 Münsterplatz · interesting places nearby